Bigg Boss 11: Appy Fizz Caller Exposes Luv; Evicted Contestant Sapna Says She Will Miss Hina Khan!

 Sapna's Love Bite Song!

-Sapna is happy with the response that Bollywood debut number ‘Love Bite' got, and is open to acting, singing and choreography offers.
+Sapna is happy with the response that her Bollywood debut number ‘Love Bite' got.
+She says that she is open to acting, singing and choreography offers.

 Bigg Boss 11: TWITTER WAR!
 Rocky & Karan Patel Slam Each Other, Courtesy Hina Khan!